-Student: Reviewer's Initials: Date: otaaciit. iteviewei 3 iiiitiai3.
-Date.
+Student: Reviewer's Initials: Date:

 Rubric Summary Part A. Transfer the scores from each scoring rubric to this table.

 Reflections Score: Out of 2 points

 Portfolio Cover Page Score: Out of 2 points

 Rubric 1: IV-B Score: Out of 2 points

 Rubric 2: IV-C Score: Out of 18 points

 Rubric 3: IV-D Score: Out of 18 points

 Part A Total: Out of 42 points